-We've put together these puppy training tips to help you look after your new little Cocker Spaniel puppy.
+Successful puppy training tips to help you get the best out of your new Cocker Spaniel puppy!

-To help you to prepare for his training, we've put together some useful puppy training tips to ensure you approach the training in the right way and to help you both stay on track.
+puppy training tips to ensure you approach your little guy's training in the right way, and in the right frame of mind, to help you both stay on track.

-Puppies are more receptive to learning between the ages of 8 and 12 weeks, so it's important to begin their training early.
+Puppies are more receptive to learning between the ages of 8 and 12 weeks, they can take in so much during this time, that's why it's important to begin their training early.

-If you're training an older dog for the first time it may take a little longer, but despite what they say, you CAN teach an old dog new tricks!
+If you're training an older dog for the first time it may take a little longer, in fact it probably will, but despite what they say, you CAN teach an old dog new tricks!

-Don't attempt to train your puppy if there's too much going on around you - he'll become distracted and won't learn.
+Don't attempt to train your puppy if there's too much going on around you as he'll most likely become distracted and he won't learn.

-Find a quiet corner, away from everyone else, where you and your puppy can concentrate on learning.
+Instead, find a quiet corner away from everyone else, or better still another room, where you and your puppy can concentrate on learning.

 Your instructions and commands must be very clear and consistent.

-A release word is literally that; your chosen word for releasing your puppy from a previous command.
+A release word is exactly that; your chosen word for releasing your puppy from a previous command.

 For our Cocker Spaniel, Max, we use the word 'Okay' as our release, but feel free to choose whatever word you feel comfortable with.

-The important thing to remember is to remain consistent with your choice of word and its application.
+The important thing to remember is to remain consistent with your choice of word and its use.

-Using a release word for your dog will not only help to establish you as his pack leader it will also reinforce your leadership status each time you release your dog.
+Using a release word for your pup will not only help to establish you as his pack leader it will also reinforce your leadership status each time you release your dog.

-Your tone of voice, when giving a command to your puppy, is very important.
+When you're giving a command to your little guy, your tone of voice is very important.

-Each time your puppy does what you ask of him, offer him a small, tasty, treat and give him lots of praise.
-This will reinforce the fact that he has followed your command correctly.
+Each time your puppy does what you ask of him, offer him a small, tasty, treat and give him lots of praise to show him that he's done exactly what you wanted.

 Your praise, and any treat, should follow his correct action within 2 seconds; any longer and you run the risk of your puppy not associating the two, and he'll take longer to train.